John Burdon Sanderson Lecture Series

 For several years now the Department's Cardiac Centre has hosted a series of lectures in honour of the English Physiologist, John Burdon Sanderson, after whom the Cardiac Centre is named.

-The next Burdon Sanderson Lecture will be given by Professor Silvia G. Priori, from the University of Pavia, Italy, on Monday 8th October at 5pm, on 'Inherited arrhythmias: from bench to bedside and back'.
+The 2018 Burdon Sanderson Lecture was given by Professor Silvia G. Priori, from the University of Pavia, Italy, on Monday 8th October at 5pm, on 'Inherited arrhythmias: from bench to bedside and back'.

 Sir John Scott Burdon Sanderson was born on 21st December 1828 near Newcastle upon Tyne to a well-known Northumbrian family.
 He completed his medical education at the University of Edinburgh and at Paris, before becoming the Medical Office of Health for Paddington, London in 1856 and later physician to the Middlesex Hospital and the Brompton Consumption hospitals.